Calculate NAV with income distribution

 NAV calculation records the income per unit in the accrual and close 5 market data fields of each of the fund securities.

-The Trade Amount is broken down in 3 parts:
+The trade amount is broken down in the following parts:

-Par value = Sum of Amount in Client Transactions x Par value (Defined in Fund settings tab Income distributions)
+• Par value.
+Par value = Sum of amounts in client transactions x Par value (defined in the Fund wizard, Order execution tab).

-Over or under value = Trade amount - Par value - Income Distribution (- Swing if applied)
+• Over or under value.
+Over or under value = Trade amount - Par value - Income distribution (- Swing if swing pricing is applied).

-When NAV is run with Income Distribution, normal is that all bookkeeping postings up to the NAV run is set to status Reported.
+When NAV is run with income distribution, all bookkeeping postings up to the NAV run are set to status "Reported".
 This is normally not in sync with what actually is reported to bookkeeping system.

-Reason for this is that Income Distribution calculation requires that already included transactions are flagged Reported, i.e. for next NAV only bookkeeping with status Ready will be included in Income Distribution calculation.
+The reason for this is that income distribution calculation requires that already included transactions are flagged Reported.
+This way, next time only bookkeeping postings with status "Ready" will be included in income distribution calculation.

 To manage the not in sync Reported mark from NAV processing extension Bookkeeping reporting (from version 3.4) supports to only include postings with ext_id larger than latest reported.